primarilysoftware/primarilysoftware.github.io/_posts/2017-06-20-value-objects-let-me-count-the-ways.md

 keywords: "code snippet, il weaving, aop, value object, ddd, c#, visual studio, .net"
 ---

 Value objects are a good thing.
 I find myself using them more and more to harden the code I write, moving away from Primitive Obsession.
-The value of Value Objects has already been covered quite thoroughly by much more [credible](https://lostechies.com/jimmybogard/2007/12/03/dealing-with-primitive-obsession/) [sources](http://blog.ploeh.dk/2011/05/25/DesignSmellPrimitiveObsession/) [than myself](http://enterprisecraftsmanship.com/2015/03/07/functional-c-primitive-obsession/), so I do not feel the need to expand on why you may want to use Value Objects.
+The value of Value Objects has already been covered quite thoroughly by much more [credible](https://lostechies.com/jimmybogard/2007/12/03/dealing-with-primitive-obsession/) [sources](http://blog.ploeh.dk/2011/05/25/DesignSmellPrimitiveObsession/) [than myself](http://enterprisecraftsmanship.com/2015/03/07/functional-c-primitive-obsession/), so I do not feel the need to expand on why you may want to use them.

 What I do want to share are a few ways to make using Value Objects a little less painful in C# (at least until we get [record types](https://github.com/dotnet/csharplang/blob/master/proposals/records.md)).